How Blockchain Is Enhancing Trade Finance

 The ICICI Trade Finance Blockchain platform, which has already attracted 250 corporate who want to use it to cut cost, increase efficiency, and secure domestic & international trade transactions.
 It was created by ICICI Bank, which is also collaborating with peer banks and other partners to create a comprehensive ecosystem in the industry using blockchain and to develop common standards in order to advance adoption.
 In addition to removing and simplifying the paper-intensive trade finance process by bringing counter-parties together on the same platform, it enables decision making in almost real time.

-The banks wants to also onboard buyers, sellers, logistics partners, insurance companies and other authorities and entities on to the blockchain ecosystem to provide end-to-end digitized trade solutions.
+The banks want to also onboard buyers, sellers, logistics partners, insurance companies and other authorities and entities on to the blockchain ecosystem to provide end-to-end digitized trade solutions.
 As regards piloting, ICICI did it in 2016, becoming the first in India to test a cross-border transfer pilot project on a customized blockchain.
 During the piloting, it transferred funds in real time from a branch of ICICI Bank in Mumbai, India, to an Emirates NBD branch in Dubai.

 Many banks are already using the platform/custom-made blockchain for cross-border remittance for salary payment to employees, domestic vendor payments in another city and to pay for raw materials to domestic channel partners, and many other applications.